nullworks-mirror/cathook/README.md

 [FULL LIST OF FEATURES HERE](https://github.com/nullifiedcat/cathook/wiki/List-of-features) (list might be outdated)

-# stuff written below this line is outdated lol

 # INSTALLATION

 You need CMake to build cathook, CMake should take care of dependencies